Online LPN Programs in Arizona: Top Schools & More

 What skills do you learn in LPN programs in Arizona?

-The goal of all the LPN programs in AZ is to provide students with the knowledge, skills, and training needed to qualify for the NCLEX-PN and LPN licensure leading to professional competency as working LPNs.
-Skills learned and abilities gained include:
+In most LPN programs, you’ll learn a variety of healthcare-related and professional skills.
+The goal of all LPN programs in Arizona is to provide students with the knowledge, skills, and training needed to qualify for the NCLEX-PN and LPN licensure.

 How much do LPN programs cost in Arizona?

-Can I get financial aid to help pay for my LPN program in Arizona?
+Can I get financial to help pay for my LPN program in Arizona?

 How long do LPN programs in Arizona take to finish?

-You must renew your Arizona LPN license with the AZBN every four years.
+In Arizona, LPNs have to renew their license every four years.
+Since there are specific requirements for renewal, it’s important to plan ahead.
 Renewal applicants must meet at least one of the following four requirements within the last five years:

 - Completed a minimum of 960 hours of nurse practice